Four key observations on the candidate market as you start to build, or rebuild, your talent pipeline

-Although MarshBerry’s Talent Acquisition team saw roughly 50% of its active searches paused, there has still been active recruitment occurring across the country for insurance agencies and brokerages.
+Although, MarshBerry’s talent acquisition consultants for Insurance brokerages saw roughly 50% of its active searches paused, there has still been active recruitment occurring across the country for insurance agencies and brokerages.
 Over the last 90 days, MarshBerry has had more than 1,000 candidate interactions and conducted hundreds of interviews on behalf of our clients.

 As you start to build, or rebuild, your talent pipeline, there are four key observations on the candidate market that will benefit your efforts: